home-assistant/home-assistant.io/source/_posts/2015-09-10-different-ways-to-use-mqtt-with-home-assistant.markdown

 ---
 layout: post
-title: "MQTT: Different ways to use MQTT with Home Assistant"
+title: "Different ways to use MQTT with Home Assistant"
 description: "This post describes three different ways to use MQTT with Home Assistant."
 date: 2015-09-10 11:19:38 +0200
 date_formatted: "September 10, 2015"